monkcs/common-good/README.md

 # common-good
-C++ library containing a collection of good utility classes and functions
+C++ library containing a collection of good utility classes and functions.
+The header files are commented with with description and usage.